lusingander/serie/README.md

   -r, --auto-refresh [SECONDS]    Auto-reload when the repository changes.
 Pass seconds, or omit the value for 2s -h, --help                      Print help
   -V, --version                   Print version

+Arguments:
+  [PATH]  Path to a git repository [default: current directory]
 ```

 For details on each option, see [Command Line Options](https://lusingander.github.io/serie/getting-started/command-line-options.html).